-Bright Arrey-Mbi was the youngest member of Bayern Munich’s mid-season training camp in Qatar last term at just 16 years old, and immediately impressed teammates Joshua Kimmich and David Alaba.
+Bright Arrey-Mbi was the youngest member of Bayern Munich’s mid-season training camp in Qatar in 2019 at just 16 years old, and immediately impressed teammates Joshua Kimmich and David Alaba.
 It appears the future's Bright, the future's Arrey-Mbi...

 Club: Bayern Munich